hhvm/user-documentation/guides/hack/60-unsupported/06-others.md

 ## `extract()`

-You will get no typechecker errors, even in [strict mode](../typechecker/modes.md#strict-mode), but all local variable guarantees are removed as the typechecker will just assume the values are the same as before the call.
+This is permitted and functional, even in [strict mode](../typechecker/modes.md#strict-mode), but it hides problems: Hack will not be able to check that any later uses of local variables is correct, as it is unable to know if they were affected by the `extract()` call.
+It is also frequently a security issue.

 ## Variable Variables